Kieran-Lock/XtermGUI/README.md

 <!-- TROUBLE SHOOTING -->
 ## Trouble Shooting

-XtermGUI uses xterm-specific control sequences.
-If XtermGUI is running incorrectly once installed, ensure that the terminal you are using has sufficient mouse-reporting and xterm support support.
+XtermGUI uses Xterm-specific control sequences.
+If XtermGUI is running incorrectly once installed, ensure that the terminal you are using has sufficient mouse-reporting and Xterm support support.

-This framework has been tested using the default setup for [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/) on Windows 10, which uses an `xterm-256color` terminal by default.
+This framework has been tested using the default setup for [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/) on Windows 10, which uses an `Xterm-256color` terminal by default.

-[Here](https://gist.github.com/justinmk/a5102f9a0c1810437885a04a07ef0a91) is a useful resource for xterm control sequences reference.
+[Here](https://gist.github.com/justinmk/a5102f9a0c1810437885a04a07ef0a91) is a useful resource for Xterm control sequences reference.